rtfee/TFC_Runs/README.md

 # TFC_Runs
-Get number of runs from TFC
+Get the total number of runs executed in TFC

 ## Requirements:
 * `python3` and `pip3`